pyrmont/testament/api.md

 (assert-thrown-message expect expr &opt note)
 ```

-Assert that the expression, `expr`, throws an error with the message `expect`
+Asserts that the expression, `expr`, throws an error with the message `expect`
 (with an optional `note`)

 The `assert-thrown` macro provides a mechanism for creating an assertion that